igarleni/Telegram_Bot_AWS_Python/README.md

 can simply save data on your script as a global variable.
 Keep in mind that if you do this, the info of this variable will be deleted each time you update your script and click 'save'.

-- **ANSWER GENERATORS.** This two Handler functions use other little functions to generate HTTP responses.
+- **ANSWER GENERATORS.** This two Handler functions described in previous chapter use other little functions to generate HTTP responses.
 They are *sendMessage, sendKeyboard, sendPollSolution, sendVoice, sendVideo, sendAudio* and *sendPhoto*.
 All of them generates an HTTPresponse that Handlers will return to AWS Lambda manager, so then he can return it to Telegram Server. *It is mandatory* to send an